 According to management, the subject project is currently 100% occupied and maintains a wait list.
 Based on our review of the most current tenant rent roll and assuming that a Private Rental Assistance (PRA) subsidy will be provided to all current unassisted tenants, it is anticipated that few, if any, of the current tenants will move from the project following renovations.
 Furthermore, it is important to note that the renovations at the subject site will not necessitate the displacement of current residents and the project will be renovated in such a way to minimize off-site relocation.
 Therefore, few if any, of the subject units will have to be re-rented immediately following renovations.
-However, for the purposes of this analysis, we assume that all 52 subject units will be vacated and that all units will have to be re-rented simultaneously.
+However, for the purposes of this analysis, we assume that all 57 subject units will be vacated, that all units will have to be re-rented simultaneously and that the project will no longer offer Rental Assistance.

-It is our opinion that the 52 units at the subject site will reach a stabilized occupancy of 93.0% within eight months following renovations, assuming total displacement of existing tenants.
-This absorption period is based on an average absorption rate of approximately seven units per month.
+It is our opinion that the 57 units at the subject site will reach a stabilized occupancy of 93.0% within 14 months following renovations, assuming total displacement of existing tenants.
+This absorption period is based on an average absorption rate of approximately four units per month.
+This absorption rate is impacted by the fact that the proposed onebedroom units will be the highest among the comparable LIHTC projects.
+Given that the subject project will offer Private Rental Assistance (PRA) to current residents, the project will remain marketable.
+Additionally, the subject project is expected to retain Rental Assistance on 52 of its 57 units, which will help to keep the subject units affordable to lowincome households.
+It is expected that the subject project will experience typical resident turnover of around one or two units per month, which should not be difficult for the project to fill such units.
 Our absorption projections assume that no other projects targeting a similar age or income group will be developed during the projection period and that the renovations will be completed as outlined in this report.
 Changes to the project's rents, amenities, scope of renovations, or other features may invalidate our findings.
 We assume the developer and/or management will aggressively market the project throughout the Site PMA a few months in advance of its opening and continue to monitor market conditions during the project's initial lease-up period.